Skip to main content

 We recommend not holding a high value of xBZZ or xDAI in your nodes' wallet.
 Please consider regularly removing accumulated funds.

-Before funding your node, you first need to get some xDAI.
-You can send it either from your own Gnosis Chain compatible wallet such as Metamask, or from a centralized exchange which supports xDAI withdrawals to Gnosis Chain.
-If you already have some DAI on Ethereum, you can use the xDAI bridge to mint xDAI on Gnosis Chain.
+To fund your node with xDAI you can use a Gnosis Chain compatible wallet such as Metamask, or a centralized exchange which supports xDAI withdrawals to Gnosis Chain.
+If you already have some DAI on Ethereum, you can use the Gnosis Chain Bridge to mint xDAI on Gnosis Chain.

 While depositing xBZZ is optional, node operators who intend to download or upload large amounts of data on Swarm may wish to deposit some xBZZ in order to pay for SWAP settlements.
-See the section on node funding for more information.

 After sending xDAI and optionally xBZZ to the Gnosis Chain address collected in the previous step, restart the node: